-Oracle VMware Licensing 2023 – How to Win
+Oracle VMware Licensing in 2024 – We Can Help You Win

 Oracle has a long history of running up the audit bill for their customers who run on VMware.
 It’s nothing new, and you all know the story.
-Companies who believe they are in compliance with their contracts are hit with six-, seven-, eight-, even nine-figure noncompliance “findings” and put through the ringer of trying to negotiate with Oracle Sales.
-The really sad part here is that Oracle’s customers are always trying to do the right thing and stay in compliance.
+Companies who believe they are in compliance with their contracts are hit with excessive noncompliance “findings” and put through the wringer of trying to negotiate with Oracle Sales.
+The really frustrating part here is that Oracle’s customers are always trying to do the right thing and stay in compliance.
 Oracle, however, for whatever reason you choose to believe, continues to leave their contracts completely devoid of virtualization references and compliance rules.
-This contractual vagary is where problems arise, and opportunities, abound for the savvy Oracle customer.
+This contractual vagary is where problems arise, and opportunities abound, for the savvy Oracle customer.

 Willing to fight back against Oracle